zulip/zulip/docs/production/security-model.md

   - Mobile push notifications (must be configured to be enabled)

 - Notably, these first 3 features give end users (limited) control to cause the Zulip server to make HTTP requests on their behalf.
-As a result, Zulip supports routing all outgoing outgoing HTTP requests [through Smokescreen][smokescreen-setup] to ensure that Zulip cannot be used to execute [SSRF attacks][ssrf] against other systems on an internal corporate network.
+Because of this, Zulip routes all outgoing outgoing HTTP requests [through Smokescreen][smokescreen-setup] to ensure that Zulip cannot be used to execute [SSRF attacks][ssrf] against other systems on an internal corporate network.
 The default Smokescreen configuration denies access to all non-public IP addresses, including 127.0.0.1.

 [ssrf]: https://owasp.org/www-community/attacks/Server_Side_Request_Forgery
-[smokescreen-setup]: ../production/deployment.html#using-an-outgoing-http-proxy
+[smokescreen-setup]: ../production/deployment.html#customizing-the-outgoing-http-proxy

 ## Final notes and security response